 I always wanted an Eames Lounge.
 I spent my entire first tax return on it.

-Justine and Brendon live in the San Diego where Brendon has been an interior designer for the U.S. Navy for the past nine years.
-The Breens are both mid-century modern enthusiasts; they live in an A. Quincy Jones house in Oceanside, Ca., furnished with classics like the Eames Lounge and Compact Sofa, that’s well-documented on its own Instagram account @thebreenhaus.
+Brendon has worked as an interior designer in the San Diego area for the past nine years.
+Both Breens, however, are mid-century modern enthusiasts; they live in an A. Quincy Jones house in Oceanside, Ca., furnished with classics like the Eames Lounge and Compact Sofa, that’s well-documented on its own Instagram account @thebreenhaus.

 It’s shocking how well it’s done, and the overall beauty of how it’s laid out and flows from indoor to outdoor.